Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 ### How to use effect instances on musicpy data structures

 you can use `set_effect` function to add a list of effects to common musicpy data structures (note, chord, track, piece).
-The return value of `set_effect` function is the same musicpy data structures wrapped by it, but with an attribute `effects` which will be read when it is passed in play and export functions of the sampler.
+The return value of `set_effect` function is the same musicpy data structures wrapped by it, but with an attribute `effects` which will be read when it is passed in play and export functions of the daw.
 The added attribute `effects` is a list of the effect instances passed in by the `set_effect` function.
 ```python
 set_effect(sound, *effects)